 - In the Cryptonomicon, Waterhouse tries (and fails) to explain how his digital computer works to a much less technically savvy character:

 "Dr. Turing, of Cambridge University, has pointed out that bobbadah bobbadah hoe daddy yanga langa furjeezama bing jingle oh yeah," Waterhouse says, or words to that effect.

-In Otherwise Known As Sheila The Great, Sheila Tubman and her friends get into a fight with each other over what they wrote about each other in their Slam Books, and Sheila's sister Libby and her friend Maryann Markman interrupt it and Maryann gets hit by one of the models in Sheila's bedroom that gets thrown around.
+- In Otherwise Known as Sheila the Great, Sheila Tubman and her friends get into a fight with each other over what they wrote about each other in their Slam Books.
+Sheila's sister Libby and her friend Maryann Markman interrupt it and Maryann gets hit by one of the models in Sheila's bedroom that gets thrown around.
 Libby threatens to make this fight in the bedroom known to their parents, and Sheila and her friends respond to that threat with "blah blah blah", getting Libby and Maryann to leave the room.

-In Nineteen Eighty-Four there is a New Speak word for it: "Duckspeak" meaning, to quack like a duck.
+- In 1984 there is a New Speak word for it: "Duckspeak" meaning, to quack like a duck.
 It can be used as a compliment, when a party member spews proper gibberish propaganda without inflection or meaning (seen as a good thing—their political culture never discovered the sound bite), or as an insult if a rival is doing exactly the same thing.

 Max: Blah blah blah, you're a great girl.
 Blah blah blah, you're gonna meet a great guy.
 Blah blah blah.